Matteo-Busso/SU2_Dataset/index.md

 # Data collection
 ![SU2 Protocol](https://github.com/Gengis-Khan/SU2Dataset/blob/gh-pages/images/SU2_Protocol.png)

+*The different phases of the data collection protocol*

 The data collection was conducted in an interdisciplinary framework, involving sociology and IT experts.
 The survey methodology adopted is a variant of the ESM.
-In our case, in addition to the self-reported question, data from the smartphone sensors were collected through an app called [iLog]().
+In our case, in addition to the self-reported question, data from the smartphone sensors were collected through an app called [iLog](http://datascientia.disi.unitn.it/ilog/).

 ## Timing
 The overall data collection process last for 6 weeks.
 The first two weeks were dedicated to sample recruitment by sending the first two questionnaires (invitation and assessment of habits).
 The remaining month was entirely dedicated to ESM through iLog, separated into two parts: during the first two weeks the notification time diaries was sent every half an hour, while for the second two weeks the notifications were reduced to one.
 The sensors were always collected with the same frequency.
 Questions that were not immediately answered were put in a FIFO queue, for a maximum of 12 questions.
 This means that a student could avoid answering for a maximum of 6 hours.